 Is there a fireplace?

 A fireplace can make a huge difference.
 If there’s a cozy fire in the room, you can certainly add a Z to the score.
-If you’re directly in front of the fire, add two, but don’t get burnt.
+If you’re directly in front of the fire, add two, but don’t catch a burn.
 This factor can greatly improve the sleep value of the seat on the floor in front of the TV.
 With a fire by your side, the floor seat becomes far more comfortable than the middle sofa seat: an unprecedented effect.

 Depending how much you drank and what, you’re going to have physiological effects on your Z score.
 These factors are purely personal and can’t be blamed on the sleeping location, but it’s a simple fact that a few glasses of wine will add a Z. Similarly, too much Coca-Cola in your cup is going to have you wired.
 Add a Z. If you have the after-dinner coffee, add two.